-Inspection Result (🗸)

-INSPECTION POINTS PASS FAIL

-1. Test the swiveling connector(s) on each trolley to verify that each trolley rotates and swivels freely.
+Inspection Result (🗸) INSPECTION POINTS PASS FAIL 1.
+Test the swiveling connector(s) on each trolley to verify that each trolley rotates and swivels freely.
 2. Verify that the trolley(s) can easily and smoothly roll the full length of the runway track(s).
 3. Check all system welds for cracks.
 4. Check system components for corrosion.
+Corrosion may not exceed 10 percent of material thickness, including the material thickness (thread height) of bolt threads.
 5. Check system components for bent or damaged areas.
 6. Check support structure for stability.
 7. Visually check all bolted assemblies for proper connections and properly secured bolts and nuts.

-©2018.
+©2022.
 All Rights Reserved.
 All specifications and product designs subject to change without prior notice.